Run Initial SQL

 Security and impersonation

-If you use the TableauServerUser or TableauServerUserFull parameter in an initial SQL statement, you will create a dedicated connection that can’t be shared with other users.
-This will also restrict cache sharing, which can enhance security, but may also slow performance.
+When you use the TableauServerUser or TableauServerUserFull parameter in an initial SQL statement, you’ll create a dedicated connection that can’t be shared with other users.
+This can also restrict cache sharing, which can enhance security, but may also slow performance.

 Troubleshoot 'create table' for MySQL and Oracle connections

-For MySQL connections, tables are not listed after using initial SQL to create table
+For MySQL connections, tables aren’t listed after using initial SQL to create a table

 CREATE TABLE TestV1.testtable77(testID int);